Jefferson Smith (politician): Radio entrepreneur and personality

 In 2013, Smith led an effort to bring progressive talk radio to Portland's low-power non-profit radio station XRAY.FM.
 He brokered agreements with radio personalities including Thom Hartmann and Carl Wolfson.
 He also launched his own program, Thank You Democracy.
 Smith occasionally fills in as guest host of the Thom Hartmann Program.
 In 2018, his company Flying Ant, LLC purchased radio station KUIK (1360 AM) in Hillsboro.

 In November 2020, staff of XRAY.FM alleged that Smith engaged in unprofessional behavior and financial mismanagement of the station.
 A report in Willamette Week quoted an outside audit of the station, which had found its payroll was in disarray and that the station was in significant legal risk of minimum wage and overtime violations for its contract workers.
 Six former employees who spoke to the paper described Smith as bullying and intimidating, especially towards women.
 Following this article, XRAY's staff released a statement acknowledging the concerns raised and detailing their desire to move forward.

 In light of these allegations, he stepped down from his role as executive director of the station in December 2020 and became a 'senior advisor' to the station.
-As of March 5, 2021 he is no longer associated with XRAY.FM nor hosts a radio program on the station.